mtrower/scribe/Journal.md

  * Finish SantaInAnElevator
  * Work on bringing various course files up to date

+### Week 5

 2/17/16

 Did some research on Ant vs Make.
 I'm sticking with Make for now.
 XML has never suited me, and it looks as though some of the major shortcomings I was seeing can be overcome without much hackery.
 I spent some time working on that, which did require improving my knowlege of Makefile syntax and builtins.
 The resulting file could use some love, but will work for now.

 Next, I gave some thought as to how I wanted to handle database and web server deployment across a variety of development and production environments.
 For the database, I settled on using my primary database server for all environments, with one database for production and one for testing - this will always be accessible behind my firewall (where the relevant web servers live), from any machine, so I won't need to worry about whether the contents of my databases are current.
 For the web server, I decided that the same server environment and TomEE+ instance could serve both production and testing by using different deployment roots.
 This may not be best practice for actual production, but for a school project it seems fine.
 The web server runs in a zone that is dedicated to this class anyway.

 After that, I spent some time drawing up a database description, and implementing it on my postgres server, along with some supporting roles.
 I also drew up basic wireframes for two pages of the website.

+### Week 10

 3/30/16
 3/31/16

 Spent a lot of time learning about and implementing Maven.
 It's supposed to make things easier, but I'm worried about whether the boilerplate and other overhead will be worth it - especially with the reduction in flexibility.
 I suppose time will tell.

+### Week 12

 4/10/16
 4/11/16

 Maven has been working out.
 It isn't fast, but at least it hasn't broken.
 Maintenance cost has been low.
 Dependency management should prove a boon.
 Already I can see flexibility issues - the Tomcat plugin does not support multiple servers.
 Fortunately it's simple enough to type a curl command.

 Jackson has its perks, but sometimes it seems simpler to just use JsonGenerator.
 The generator feels almost like writing native JSON.
 The syntax carries some small additional bulk, but that's Java for you.
 People don't come to this language for sleek lightweight syntax.

+### Week 13

 4/16/16

 Alright, Maven is serving me well.

 Spent some time researching various topics - git subproject structure, Java threading, JUnit testing (had some version incompatibilities here, and documentation on necessary imports could be better).
 That's a perk I can add at a later date.
 Threading is far easier than I expected.
 I suppose Java *was* considered a major advancement in productivity in it's day.

 The plugin model isn't going to be too bad, though I think I'll hold off on dynamic loading for now.
 Keeping to basic functionality, *scribe* ought to be finishable in another day's work.